 - Follow the principles of ‘The Liver Cleansing Diet”.

 - Avoid ALL dairy products - dairy foods contain high levels of antibiotics, steroids and artificial growth hormones, as this is what the herds are treated with in today’s high tech dairies to prevent disease and boost milk production.
 As with humans where substances go through into breast milk, it is the same for cattle.

 - Avoid ALL margarines and similar type spreads manufactured from hydrogenated damaged fats.

 - Avoid deep fried and fatty foods.

 - Limit chicken and turkey and eggs that are not free range/organic as these often contain artificial growth hormones, antibiotics and steroids that increase the liver's workload.

-- Follow the twelve vital principles in "The Healthy Liver and Bowel Book" Include often – wholegrains, legumes, nuts and seeds, fruits and vegetables, beetroot, artichoke, carrots, turmeric, lecithin.
+- Follow the vital dietary principles such as often include - gluten free whole grains, legumes, nuts and seeds, fruits and vegetables, beetroot, artichoke, carrots, turmeric, lecithin.
 Indeed, 40 percent of the diet should consist of raw fruits and vegetables with an emphasis on green leafy vegetables.

 - Drink eight glasses of water daily.
 Purified water with lemon is also excellent.
 Avoid - all processed and refined foods, refined sugars, fatty foods, fried foods, 'junk' foods, coffee, tea and soft drinks.
 Avoid overeating; eat small regular meals.